rjocoleman/dokku-mattermost/README.md

 It runs `mattermost-enterprise-edition`.
 This is for use on a Dokku host with Dokerfile deployment, using Dokku for SSL termination and Dokku Postgres for data store.

+It includes an alternative `ENTRYPOINT` file to automatically map ENV variables names from Dokku to Mattermost's desired naming/format.
+This is run through the `.env` file for easier maintenance - any ENV set via Dokku will take precedence.

 ### Preparing Dokku